-A. The maximum number of persons on a studio or one-bedroom highrise lease is two.
-MPHA will not put more than two persons on any highrise lease except when a tenant qualifies for a transfer to a Family Housing Unit.

-- B. In a one-bedroom unit MPHA may approve in writing a maximum of four persons including the tenant to be on the lease when the tenant qualifies for a transfer to a family unit.
+- A. The maximum number of persons on a studio or one-bedroom highrise lease is two.
+MPHA will not put more than two persons on any highrise lease except when a tenant applies and qualifies for a transfer to a Family Housing Unit. - B. In a one-bedroom unit MPHA may approve in writing a maximum of four persons including the tenant to be on the lease when the tenant qualifies for a transfer to a family unit.
 The four persons including the tenant shall be limited to two minors and two adults or one adult and three minors. - C. In a studio unit MPHA may approve in writing a maximum of three persons including tenant to be on the lease when the tenant qualifies for a transfer to a family unit.
-The three persons including tenants shall be limited to two adults and one minor or one adult and two minors. - D. A highrise tenant may qualify for a transfer to a family unit when MPHA determines the following: - 1) the tenant is not trying to circumvent the family waiting list; splitting up a family in order to add some members to the highrise lease will be considered circumventing the waiting list. - 2) the family has been Lease Compliant for at least one year or the duration of the tenancy if less than one year and remains Lease Compliant until the transfer; - 3) the tenant does not owe any Rent, sales and service charges, security deposit, and does not owe Retroactive Rent or is not on a Retroactive Rent Formal Repayment Agreement due in part or in total to the fault of the tenant; and - 4) the tenant produces evidence that all minors and adults are permanently using the unit as their sole and principal place of residence.
-Such evidence may be a marriage certificate, domestic partner registration, birth certificate, legal proof of adoption, a court order, school, work or other records verifying the address of the person, written permission of the parent or other person having custody of the minor, or other reliable, accurate and objective thirdparty verification. - E. MPHA may at any time depending upon the availability of family units and other sound management practices, place a moratorium on placing highrise tenants on the family unit transfer list. - F. When MPHA approves an adult lease add-on, the Head of Household must remain in the unit for three years after the adult is added to the lease.
-If the Head of Household vacates public housing for any reason, except death, before the three-year period ends, the whole household will have to vacate.
+The three persons including tenants shall be limited to two adults and one minor or one adult and two minors.

+- D. A highrise tenant may qualify for a transfer to a family unit when MPHA determines the following: - 1) the tenant is not trying to circumvent the family waiting list; splitting up a family in order to add some members to the highrise lease will be considered circumventing the waiting list. - 2) the family has been Lease Compliant for at least one year or the duration of the tenancy if less than one year and remains Lease Compliant until the transfer; - 3) the tenant does not owe any Rent, sales and service charges, security deposit, and does not owe Retroactive Rent or is not on a Retroactive Rent Formal Repayment Agreement due in part or in total to the fault of the tenant; and - 4) the tenant produces evidence that all minors and adults are permanently using the unit as their sole and principal place of residence.
+Such evidence may be a marriage certificate, domestic partner registration, birth certificate, legal proof of adoption, a court order, school, work or other records verifying the address of the person, written permission of the parent or other person having custody of the minor, or other reliable, accurate and objective third-party verification. - E. MPHA may at any time depending upon the availability of family units and other sound management practices, place a moratorium on placing highrise tenants on the family unit transfer list. - F. When MPHA approves an adult lease add-on, the Head of Household must remain in the unit for five years after the adult is added to the lease.
+If the Head of Household vacates public housing for any reason, except death, before the five-year period ends, the whole household will have to vacate unless there is a Co-Head of Household remaining in the unit.
 If the entire household does not vacate, MPHA will terminate the lease.
-MPHA will not transfer the person added to the lease to a separate unit within that three-year period.
-If MPHA initiates a transfer the whole household will transfer together. - G. If the Head of Household vacates public housing for any reason except death, before three years, the whole household will have to vacate.
-If the entire household does not vacate, MPHA will terminate the lease.
-In addition, persons in such households may not transfer to another unit without the Head of Household for three years.
+MPHA will not transfer the person added to the lease to a separate unit within that five-year period.
+If MPHA initiates a transfer the whole household will transfer together.
+In addition, persons in such households may not transfer to another unit without the Head of Household for five years.